-How to Fix Chrome Crashing in Windows 10
+We answer: How to Fix Chrome Crashing on Windows 10?

-Microsoft recently released the first Windows 10 post-RTM build for insiders, but it is still far from bug-less.
-Reportedly, a lot of users of Google Chrome who are testing the latest build 10252 said that the browser just crashes, for no particular reason.
+Microsoft released quite a few Windows 10 post-RTM build for insiders over the years, but they are still far from bug-free.
+Reportedly, a lot of users of Google Chrome who are testing the latest build said that the browser just crashes, for no particular reason.

-Apparently, some aspects of the latest Windows 10 build conflict with the sandbox technology, which prevents Google Chrome from working on build 10252 of Windows 10 for Insiders.
+Apparently, some aspects of the latest Windows 10 build conflict with the sandbox technology, which prevents Google Chrome from working on certain builds of Windows 10 for Insiders.
 So, if you want Google Chrome to work, you’ll need to disable the sandbox feature.

 To disable the sandbox technology in your Google Chrome browser, do the following: